AtlasOfLivingAustralia/atlas-index/taxon-descriptions/README.md

 The data extracts are used to produce a JSON file for each accepted taxon ID.

+## Usage
+Every 6 months, take the following steps to update the data extracts and merge for the UI:
+1. Get the config file, see ansible-inventories
+2. Get the ALA token, see userdetails
+3. Get the wikipedia titles, see below
+4. Get the accepted names, see below
+5. Run getAll.sh, see ansible-inventories
+6. Copy zipped extracts (JSON files and wikipedia HTML) to a shared location for backup, see S3
+7. Get the overrides.json, see S3
+8. Merge the output, see below
+9. Review the output, see below
+10. Copy the output to the destination, see below

 ## Dependencies
 Generate ALA token for profiles API access
 1. Create an application with userdetails, "my applications" page.